markusk/minibot/README.md

 - _nodes/keyboard_listener.py_

 #### laser
 Starts the urg_node for the laser range finder.
-This launch file is for convenience, to have only one ssh session open; for demo purposes.
+This launch file is for convenience, to have only one ssh session open.
+For demo/test purpose only.

 #### led_server
 Turns LEDs on the robot ON or OFF.
-This is the node for the robot; for demo/test purposes.
+This is the node for the robot.
+For demo/test purpose only.
 Uses:
 - _srv/Led.srv_

 #### macbook_test